svkampen/mangela_c64_demo/README.md

 All you need to start programming 6510 assembler for the Commodore 64 on Microsoft Windows or Linux.

 ## Quick usage
-Run `build.bat` on Windows or `make` on Linux to generate tables, compile the source code, crunch the binary and launch your program in the emulator.
+Run `build.bat` on Microsoft Windows or `make` on Linux to generate tables, compile the source code, crunch the binary and launch your program in the emulator.
 This produces `build\c64-devkit.prg` - a classic oldschool demoscene intro which is runnable on a real Commodore 64 or using an emulator.

 ## Notes
 The source code is located in a file called `main.asm` that resides in the `source\` folder.